Kalatz/de_dust2-pathfinding/README.md

 - Makes the path smoother to allow for model restrictions

-- Attenion is needed so the new path does not overlap with objecles
+- Attention is needed so the new path does not overlap with obstacles

 Lastly, path smoothing is applied in every path found by the algorithms with care, so none of the points end up outside the bound of the map.